TheDarkTower/makefile/README.md

 8. Supports CPPFLAGS, CXXFLAGS, CFLAGS, and LDFLAGS with debug/release logic for proper build FLAGS while maintaining the ability to pass values via the command line.

-9. Version 2 loads .so and .a libraries from ./lib/ and parses the path/filename to strip the leading 'lib', the .so/.a suffix, and any Major/Minor/Release version tags (e.g. .1.0.1).
+9. DEPRECIATED - the code still exists but V2.0.2+ are using the fullpath/fullname for linking:  Version 2 loads .so and .a libraries from ./lib/ and parses the path/filename to strip the leading 'lib', the .so/.a suffix, and any Major/Minor/Release version tags (e.g. .1.0.1).
 Example:  './lib/libMySharedLib.so.1.0.1' is parsed to '-lMySharedLib'.
 The $(LIBDIR) string is prefixed by '-L' during linker for local library path.